-The electromagnetic (EM) spectrum encompasses the range of possible EM wave frequencies.
-EM waves are made up of photons that travel through space until interacting with matter, at which point some waves are absorbed and others are reflected; though EM waves are classified as seven different forms, they are actually all manifestations of the same phenomenon.
-The type of EM waves emitted by an object depends on the object's temperature.
+The electromagnetic (EM) spectrum encompasses all wave frequencies, including radio, visible light and X-rays.
+All EM waves are made up of photons that travel through space until they interact with matter; some waves are absorbed and others are reflected.
+Though the sciences generally classify EM waves into seven basic types, all are manifestations of the same phenomenon.

 Radio waves are the lowest-frequency waves in the EM spectrum.
 Radio waves can be used to carry other signals to receivers that subsequently translate these signals into usable information.
 Many objects, both natural and man-made, emit radio waves.
 Anything that emits heat emits radiation across the entire spectrum, but in different amounts.
 Stars, planets and other cosmic bodies emit radio waves.
 Radio and television stations and cellphone companies all produce radio waves that carry signals to be received by the antennae in your television, radio or cellphone.

 Microwaves are the second-lowest frequency waves in the EM spectrum.
-Whereas radio waves can be up to a mile in length, microwaves measure from a few centimeters up to a foot.
-Due to their higher frequency, microwaves can carry information through obstacles that interfere with radio waves such as clouds, smoke and rain.
-Microwaves are used for radar, landline phone calls and the transmission of computer data.
+Whereas radio waves can be up to miles in length, microwaves measure from a few centimeters up to a foot.
+Due to their higher frequency, microwaves can penetrate obstacles that interfere with radio waves such as clouds, smoke and rain.
+Microwaves carry radar, landline phone calls and computer data transmissions as well as cook your dinner.
 Microwave remnants of the "Big Bang" radiate from all directions throughout the universe.

 Infrared waves are in the lower-middle range of frequencies in the EM spectrum, between microwaves and visible light.
 The size of infrared waves ranges from a few millimeters down to microscopic lengths.
 The longer-wavelength infrared waves produce heat and include radiation emitted by fire, the sun and other heat-producing objects; shorter-wavelength infrared rays do not produce much heat and are used in remote controls and imaging technologies.